hashicorp/terraform-azurerm-vault/modules/vault-cluster/README.md

 ```

 However, to avoid having to add the `-ca-cert` argument to every single call, you can use the [update-certificate-store
-module](/modules/update-certificate-store) to configure the server to trust the CA.
+module](https://github.com/gruntwork-io/terraform-consul-azure/modules/update-certificate-store) to configure the server to trust the CA.

-Check out the [vault-cluster-private example](/examples/vault-cluster-private) for working sample code.
+Check out the [main example](/MAIN.md) for working sample code.

 #### Access Vault from the public Internet

 We **strongly** recommend only running Vault in private subnets.
 That means it is not directly accessible from the
 public Internet, which reduces your surface area to attackers.
 If you need users to be able to access Vault from
-outside of AWS, we recommend using VPN to connect to AWS.
+outside of Azure, we recommend using VPN to connect to Azure.

-If VPN is not an option, and Vault must be accessible from the public Internet, you can use the [vault-elb
-module](/modules/vault-elb) to deploy an [Elastic Load Balancer
-(ELB)](https://aws.amazon.com/elasticloadbalancing/classicloadbalancer/) in your public subnets, and have all your users
-access Vault via this ELB:

 ```
-vault -address=https://<ELB_DNS_NAME> read secret/foo
+vault -address=https://<LOAD_BALANCER_DNS_NAME> read secret/foo
 ```

 Where `ELB_DNS_NAME` is the DNS name for your ELB, such as `vault.example.com`.
 You can configure the Vault address as